Virginia Car Accident Settlement Calculator

 Virginia uses contributory negligence — one of only 5 jurisdictions in the United States that still follows this strict rule.
 If you are found to be even 1% at fault for the accident, you are completely barred from recovering any damages.
 Like North Carolina, Virginia's system is all-or-nothing.

 Virginia has no cap on personal injury damages in car accident cases.
-With 6,373 cases in our database, the average settlement is $259,493 and the median is $125,000.
 Virginia is also notable for being the only state that does not require auto insurance — drivers can instead pay a $500 uninsured motor vehicle fee, though they remain personally liable for damages.

 The average bodily injury (BI) claim in Virginia is approximately $21,079 according to NAIC data — below the national average of $28,919.
 Like North Carolina, the lower BI figure reflects contributory negligence barring many claims entirely.
 When liability is clear, Virginia settlements can be strong given the lack of damage caps.